luca-miniati/jane_street_puzzles/some_off_square/video/notes.md

 ## Final Answer
 Now, when we plug into our integral, we should get a different answer.
 1 - pi/6.
-How beautiful.
+How beautiful

 ## 5pi/6
 Now, funny story, when I submitted this problem, I tried to be smart and simplify my answer.
 I